Holiday time reminds me of comforting pumpkin that matches the fiery orange leaves of the season.

 And if you like what you’re hearing (and get curiously hooked), this is a healthy habit you can habit stack with your coffee or fasting routine.

-🎉 So here we go: these are the 4-easy ingredients that will bring the simple mint chocolate biscuit cracker recipe together.
+🎉 So here we go: these are the 4-easy ingredients that will bring the simple chocolate mint biscuit cracker recipe together.

 These are No-bake and recipe is enough to make a dozen 2" size biscuits like square Saltines that can be enjoyed year-round and spruced up for the holidays.